MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 - [Picard tools](http://broadinstitute.github.io/picard/)
 - [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc)

+### System requirements

-For [STAR aligner](https://github.com/alexdobin/STAR/releases) you will need 100 Gb of disk space during making an index step.
+- At least 100 Gb of disk space.
+[STAR aligner](https://github.com/alexdobin/STAR/releases) you will need 100 Gb of disk space during making an index step.
 The index itself isn't 100 Gb, but that much space is required.
+- At least 32 Gb of RAM

 ## Installation